LivelyIE/web/tasks/markdown/T_WhatsImportant.md

 * You are more likely to be frustrated by noise pollution with potential neighbours beside, above and below you.
 * If you have a bad management company you will need to pressure them to get things done.
+* There is less storage space to work with as you won't have an attic or outdoor space.

+A key difference between purchasing an apartment over a house is that you will need to pay yearly management fees to cover maintenance costs on the building.
+These can be €1,000 - €2,000 or much higher depending on the building.